-Bill Harris is the founder and chairman of Personal Capital.
+Bill Harris is the founder of Personal Capital.
 He has spent 25 years building financial technology, notably serving as CEO of Intuit and PayPal.
 He is the founder of several financial technology companies and has served on the boards of numerous technology firms, such as SuccessFactors, RSA Security, Macromedia, and Answers.com.

 Disclaimer.
 This communication and all data are for informational purposes only and do not

 constitute a recommendation to buy or sell securities.
 You should not rely